 Is a Traumatic Brain Injury Reversible?

-I’m Ed Smith, an experienced and caring Sacramento Personal Injury Lawyer.
+I’m Ed Smith, an experienced Sacramento Personal Injury Lawyer.
 Have you or a loved one been seriously hurt in an accident?
-If so, reach out to me today for free, friendly advice.
-I may be reached by calling 916.921.6400.
+If so, reach out to our injury lawyers today for free, friendly advice at 916.921.6400 or 800.404.5400.

 We are members of the Million Dollar Advocates Forum and the National Association of Distinguished Counsel.

 See our client reviews on Avvo, Google, and Yelp, and our past cases on our Verdicts and Settlements page.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 4.7.21]